mardzie/mardzie/README.md

 [Meshtastic](https://github.com/meshtastic) Open Source, decentralized mesh networking ecosystem.

-[PI Hole](https://github.com/pi-hole/pi-hole) A black hole for Internet advertisements.
+[Pi-hole](https://github.com/pi-hole/pi-hole) A black hole for Internet advertisements.

 [Krita](https://github.com/KDE/krita) is a free and open source cross-platform application that offers an end-to-end solution for creating digital art files from scratch built on the KDE and Qt frameworks.